 Take better photos with your Samsung Galaxy S22 phone

 If you want an easier way to take pictures, Samsung can help you achieve those great shots with its Shot Suggestions option.
 This feature shows up on your screen as a guide you can align on to take a better-composed photo.
 You can enable this feature by heading into the Camera app’s settings.
 (That’s the cogwheel icon on the top left corner.)
 You’ll see Shot Suggestions under the Intelligent Features category.
 Just toggle it on to take advantage of this feature.

 Quick camera or app launch

 If you’re looking for the quickest way to launch the Samsung Galaxy S22 series’ camera, this is one shortcut you need.
 Similar to reconfiguring the power button.
-You can assign the side key/power button to open an app with a double-tap.
+You can assign the side key/power button to open an app with a double tap.

-The quickest way is to press and hold on to the power button (once you’ve reconfigured it) and then tap on Side Key Settings.
+The quickest way is to press and hold on to the power button (once you’ve reconfigured it) and tap on Side Key Settings.
 Another way is to open Settings, head to Advanced features, then Side Key.
 You can then choose Quick launch camera or select the app of your choice via Open app.

 Get a better listening experience

 We have different sensitivities to specific frequencies.
-Samsung is aware of this, so it wants to make sure you get the best listening experience on its devices.
+Samsung is aware of this, so it wants to guarantee you get the best listening experience on its devices.
 This Adapt Sound feature is something I’ve seen on several other Samsung phones.
 But if you have the S22, this is how you enable it.

 Head to Settings, then Sounds and vibration.
-Scroll down until you reach Sound quality and effects, and then tap on Adapt Sound.
+Scroll down until you reach Sound quality and effects, and tap on Adapt Sound.
 You can select the option based on your age range or tap on Test my hearing to personalize it further.